 The website 16 Personalities offers both a paid and premium MBTI assessment.
 Alternatively, you can also sign up to Workstyle.io to discover your MBTI personality and several other assessment results as well.

 The DiSC personality test is another of the more popular personality quizzes available to teams today.
-It measures four attributes, namely Dominance, Influence, Steadiness and Compliance.
+It's used as an employment personality test by measuring four attributes, namely Dominance, Influence, Steadiness and Compliance.
 You and your team's test results will show the varying levels of the four attributes one would have.
 Most of the time, one result will stand out the most, and thus be the superior personality attribute.

 The DiSC model of behavior first came to life back in 1928 after physiological psychologist William Moulton Marston presented the personality archetypes in his book entitled "Emotions of Normal People.".
 He sought to create a test that would outline directly observable and measurable psychological experiences.